 I do my best to put my tools away when I’m done using them.
 Really, I do!
 But for some reason, tools always end up on the bar area in the kitchen or on my beautiful walnut cabinet in the living room.
 These very reasons are why I decided to create these DIY toolbox plans!
 This box is extra-special, too – it features three compartments and two small drawers, perfect for keeping all of my stuff at hand!

-Cabot makes a new stain and finish in one that can be mixed to create colors!!
-I am all for color so I chose “Gulf Stream” (a turquoise-y blue!) and used the glue resist technique to add a nice design to the front of the box and drawers.
+I used a colored stain on the tool box with the glue resist technique to add a nice design to the front of the box and drawers.
 Instead of a dowel for a handle, I used an old spindle I purchased from my local Habitat for Humanity ReStore.
 Although it was a bit short, I extended it by adding 1/2″ of a 1″ dowel at each end.
 Though I’m not exactly happy with the stain on the birch plywood I used, I think it may be fabulous on another project!